-You can customize which sources are visible on the menu and their order (see above).
+You can customize which sources are visible on the menu and their order (see the customization information above).

 When you choose a particular source to view, you’ll be able to see different types of information, depending on the tab you choose at the top.

-By default (you can alter this behavior in the app settings), the app will remember which tab you chose for each source.
-So, you might leave a movie library set to Library, while you like the discovery aspect of Recommended for your music.
+By default with new app installs, you’ll land on Recommended when visiting a source.
+However, if you would prefer that the app remembers which tab you chose for each source previously, you can adjust that behavior in your app settings.
+With that app preference enabled, you might leave a movie library set to Library, while you like the discovery aspect of Recommended for your music.